I-2-8-20.Decision Writing Instructions

 Provide guidance on the evaluation of opinion evidence depending on when the claim was filed:

 For a claim(s) filed before March 27, 2017, state the weight given to opinion evidence;

 For a claim(s) filed on or after March 27, 2017, state the persuasiveness of the medical opinion(s) and prior administrative medical findings;

-When applicable, include information and rationale about whether drug addiction or alcoholism is a contributing factor material to disability.
-(For applicability and other requirements, see Social Security Ruling 13-2p: Titles II and XVI: Evaluating Cases Involving Drug Addiction and Alcoholism (DAA)).
+When relevant, provide rationale for a later onset or closed period of disability and indicate whether drug addiction or alcoholism is a contributing factor material to the determination of disability.
+(See Social Security Ruling 13-2p: Titles II and XVI: Evaluating Cases Involving Drug Addiction and Alcoholism (DAA)); and

-To help ALJs prepare policy compliant instructions, and to assist with consistency in form and format, ALJs are encouraged to use available tools to draft instructions, such as Decision Writing Instructions (DWI) in the Hearings and Case Processing System (HACPS) the Findings Integrated Templates (FIT) or enhanced FIT instructions.
+To prepare policy compliant instructions efficiently, with consistency in form and format, ALJs are encouraged to use available electronic tools, such as Decision Writing Instructions in the Hearings and Appeals Case Processing System.

 C. Things to Avoid When Providing Instructions

-Instructing the DW to listen to the VE's testimony rather than stating the occupations and corresponding number of jobs in the instructions; or
+Instructing writers to listen to the VE's testimony rather than stating the occupations and corresponding number of jobs in the instructions;

 Instructing writers to use non-prescribed standardized language in the rationale (HALLEX I-2-8-25);

 Specifying personal preferences (such as citation format or style requests) other than first or third person; and